bharathh4/Enjoyable-Mathematics-books/Books.md

   Was written to give students an overview of modern math concepts beyond algebra.
 Topics include non-euclidian geometry, linear algebra, projective geometry and group theory.
 Again, for someone with an understanding of algebra.
 I enjoyed it and think it's in the spirit of what you're looking for.
 - Introduction to Graph Theory by Richard J. Trudeau
 - Calculus by Michael Spivak
+- Mathematical Methods in the Physical Sciences 3rd Edition by Mary L. Boas
+- The videos of Grant Sanderson (3Blue1Brown) His explanations of mathematics are the only ones I can think of that have given me the same sort of piercing clarity and insight that one gets from reading Feynman on physics https://www.youtube.com/c/3blue1brown
+- Mathematics: Its Content, Methods and Meaning by A.D.
+Aleksandrov, A.N.
+Kolmogorov, M.A.
+Lavrent
+- Steven Strogatz's books Sync and Infinite Powers.
+- Walter Rudin
+- Graham, Knuth, and Patashnik's Concrete Mathematics has the same exploratory and informal tone that the Feynman lectures have.
+It's more about computational math than abstract math.
+- What Is Mathematics?
+An Elementary Approach to Ideas and Methods” by Courant and Robbins.
+- "Mathematics Can Be Fun" by Yakov Perelman Not really a book that has lectures but it's a great book that covers all popular topics in Mathematics (fun to read).
+(Link: https://mirtitles.org/2015/12/07/mathematics-can-be-fun-yako...)